Blinkinlabs/PatternPaint/README.md

 Finally, open QT creator, then open the project file PatternPaint.pro, which should be located in the PatternPaint subdirectory of the repository.

 That's all you should need to do to build and make changes to PatternPaint.
 If you come up with a cool new feature or add support for a new device, please send a pull request!

+## License

+PatternPaint is licensed under the GPL version 2

 # Deployment instructions